England women's national under-20 football team

-The England women's national under-20 football team is a now defunct association football team that represented England women at under-20 level until 2018.
+The England women's national under-20 football team was an association football team that represented England women at under-20 level until 2018.
 It was governed by the Football Association (FA) since 1993, having been previously administered by the Women's Football Association (WFA).
 Although most national football teams represent a sovereign state, as a member of the United Kingdom's Home Nations, England is permitted by FIFA statutes to maintain its own national side that competes in all major tournaments.
-The team now operates as England Under-21s.
+The team operated as England Under-21s from 2018 to 2021, followed by England Under-23s, after cancellations of the Under-19 Championship and U-20 World Cup.

 2018 Under-20 World Cup

 In 2018 they finished third at the 2018 FIFA U-20 Women's World Cup, their best ever finish at the tournament.
 They won the play-off for third 4–2 on penalties against the host nation France.
 In the knockout rounds, they overcame tournament debutants the Netherlands 2–1 in the quarter-finals before losing 2–0 to Japan, which was the first time England they had reached the semi-final stage.